 Details you’re likely to need for most small business loan applications:

-If you’re applying for a loan due to the coronavirus outbreak, you can read more about the lending criteria you’ll need to meet in our articles on the Coronavirus Business Interruption Loan Scheme (CBILS) and the Business Bounce Back Loan Scheme (BBLS).
+If you’re applying for a loan due to the coronavirus outbreak, you can read more about the lending criteria you’ll need to meet in our article on the Recovery Loan Scheme.

 Banks like to see some proof that you’ve borrowed money before and have paid it back on time.
 That’s why it can be a good thing to have a credit card or to borrow small amounts of money.
 But bear in mind that if you miss any payments, it can reduce your credit score.